gvwilson/thirdbit/fiction/santas/index.md

 Finner turned around slowly.
 The stone cat had turned its head toward them, but was clearly still keeping one eye on the empty bird bath.
-"I---sure," they said lamely,
+"I—sure," they said lamely,
 then added, "Thank you,"
-because a stone statue of a cat is still in some sense a cat, and one of the first lessons a santa is taught is to always be polite to cats.<sup>And watchmakers, but that's also---you know what?
+because a stone statue of a cat is still in some sense a cat, and one of the first lessons a santa is taught is to always be polite to cats.<sup>And watchmakers, but that's also—you know what?
 There are going to be so many of those that from now on, if it really is a story for another time, we'll just not mention it.</sup>